Uniswap/advanced-weth/README.md

 Requires a single approval from the user for the AdvancedWETH contract to spend any amount of their WETH, and thus benefits from widespread use of a canonical advanced WETH contract.
-Because this approval never runs out or expires, this is a once-per-account requirement.
+Because this approval never runs out or expires, this is a once-per-account requirement to permanently enhance the capabilities of WETH.

-The benefit of removing special handling of ETH from your contract is that you can reduce your interface size significantly.
+The benefit of removing special handling of ETH from your contract is that you can reduce your interface size significantly, i.e. you can pretend that ETH already implements the ERC20 interface and consume ETH via the `AdvancedWETH` contract.

 ## Methods documentation